 - Classes and clinical assignments are scheduled Monday Friday for the duration of the 2-year program. - Students may be required to attend class on campus and participate in clinical laboratory exercises or clinical education experiences during the same day (not frequent). - Clinical hours are from 8:00 am to 4:30 pm but may vary with facility and patient load. - There are no clinical hours in the evenings or on weekends. - Students are placed at a different free-standing or hospital-based clinic each semester. - All JRCERT-approved clinical facilities affiliated with the program are in the Pittsburgh and regional area and are listed on the RTT program page.
 Students may only attend the listed clinical facilities. - Students have the option to submit their choices, but clinical assignments are determined in a nondiscriminatory manner at the discretion of the program based upon facility workload and maximum capacity limitations, advanced technology opportunities, facility restrictions, as well as each student's educational needs, prior learning experiences, and required clinical proficiencies. - Students are responsible for their own transportation to clinical facilities.
 While not typical, students should be prepared that travel to a site up to 90 minutes away is possible. - We do not have special uniform.
 Recommended clinical attire is solid colored scrubs, tennis shoes, and lab coat.
 Medium grays, blues and greens are good; avoid black, patterns and bright colors.

-Clinical days per semester:
+Clinical days:

-Fall 1: No clinic Fall 2: Monday, Wednesday, Friday Spring 1: Tuesday, Thursday Spring 2: Monday, Wednesday, Friday Summer 1: Monday- Friday Summer 2: Monday-Friday
+Fall: Monday, Wednesday, Friday Spring: Monday, Wednesday, Friday

+Summer: Monday-Friday

 For more information: